 Alaska Airlines

 Alaska Airlines, based in Seattle, is an airline operating flights within North America – the US, Mexico, Canada, and select international destinations such as Costa Rica.
-The longest Alaska flights are those that can be operated with a Boeing 737, since they only have those (and now Virgin’s Airbus fleet, too).
-The beauty of Alaska Airlines is their fantastic mileage programme, which offers incredible redemption rates on most of their partners.
+The beauty of Alaska Airlines is their fantastic mileage program, which offers incredible redemption rates on most of their partners.

 Alaska Airlines Partner Airlines